wirginiaromanowska/Notes_On_Things/Redshift_Rendering.md

 - global ilum - brit force
 - optimisations increase reflect, refract and combined to 8, 8, 16
 - in sampling options max samples to 512
+## 18. Rendering lines, paths, curves, strands, hair
+- in redshift obj/strands check the "render as strands"
+- chick strip
+- max subdive can be 0 if the detail is in geo
+- tweak the scale